 - Planting cover crops that improve the land’s natural fertility, control erosion and host beneficial insects

-- Creating a habitat of biodiversity in and around the vineyard with trees and other vegetation to attract beneficial insects and predators
+- Creating a biodiverse habitat in and around the vineyard with trees and other vegetation to attract beneficial insects and predators